 - 1. Always be 5-10 minutes early to an interview. - 2.
 Bring at least 2 copies of your resume- for the interviewer(s) and for yourself. - 3.
-Dress your best. - 4.
-Have a firm and appropriate handshake. - 5.
-Have questions prepared that are specific to the role and/or the company. - 6.
+Dress your best - 4.
+Have a firm and appropriate handshake - 5.
+Have any questions prepared that you would like to ask the interviewer that are specific to the role or the company. - 6.
 Familiarize yourself with the company's website and have the information present. - 7.
 Always be selling yourself, your character, attitude, etc. - 8.
 You can share your accomplishments but remain humble.
-That will go a long way. - 9.
-Be professional & respectful. - 10.
-Refrain from asking questions about hours, benefits.
-We will get that information for you. - 11.
+That will go a

+- long way. - 9.
+Be professional - 10.
+Be respectful of the people interviewing you - 11.
 Make sure your cellphone is turned OFF! - 12.
 Prepare questions for the interviewer that are insightful and specific to their website. - 13.
 Ask for feedback at the end of the interview. - 14.
 "Yes" and "No" answers will not fly.
 Be sure to go into some detail to provide a larger scope answer to the interviewer's question. - 15.
 Be specific and succinct in your answers-do not ramble on. - 16.
 Do NOT make negative remarks about previous or current employers. - 17.
 Always be truthful/honest in the information you provide and answers you give.